-Table 2

-Hierarchy Variable Data Multicolinearity Test Results
+Table 2 Hierarchy Variable Data Multicolinearity Test Results

 Variables Tolerance VIF

-Sustained Use of Cloud-Based Point of Sales
+Sustained Use of Cloud-Based Point of Sales 0.766 1.305

-Covid-19 Pandemic
+Covid-19 Pandemic 0.766 1.305

-Source: Processed data

-Multiple Regression Analysis

-Dependet Variable: Financial Performance
+Multiple Regression Analysis Dependent Variable: Financial Performance

 The next step after conducting the classic assumption tests, the author proceeds to regression analysis.
 It is used to understand the effect of each independent variable, which X1 represents sustained used a cloud-based point of sales, and X2 represents Covid-19 pandemic towards the dependent variables specifically Y1 which represents financial performance.
+In processing data by using multiple linear regression analysis, several stages are carried out to look for the influence between the independent variable on the dependent variable.
+Based on the results of data processing using software named SPSS version 25, a summary is obtained in Table 2.
+Based on Table 2, the regression model is as follows: